Important Legal Disclaimer

 - Consider pre-auction offers to avoid bidding wars

 Sellers often prefer buyers with solid finance over cash investors.
 These strategies help you compete.
-In competitive markets, consider whether a buyers agent could help you secure properties before they hit the open market.

 Before Settlement